ambekadeshmukh/FocusJuju/Technical-Specifications.md

-# HelloJuju Technical Specifications
+# FocusJuju Technical Specifications

 ## Architecture Overview

-HelloJuju is built as a modern single-page web application with serverless backend architecture using Firebase.
+FocusJuju is built as a modern single-page web application with serverless backend architecture using Firebase.
 The application follows a component-based architecture with separation of concerns between UI components, services, and state management.

 ### System Architecture Diagram